 School of Visual Arts

 The School of Visual Arts was established as a professional school at Boston University in 1954.
 With a faculty composed of practicing professional artists, the School offers an intensive program of studio training combined with liberal arts studies leading to the Bachelor of Fine Arts (BFA), Master of Fine Arts (MFA), and Master of Arts (MA) degrees.
-Programs are offered in painting, graphic design, printmaking, sculpture, studio teaching, and art education.
+Programs are offered in painting, graphic design, printmaking, sculpture, and art education.
 Graduate admission is highly selective and limited class size ensures that students get individual attention from faculty mentors.

 Required courses offer an intensive foundation in the studio disciplines of drawing, painting, printmaking, and sculpture.
 This broad base of experience provides students with a solid introduction to the visual arts disciplines before they elect major areas of specialization.
 Courses at the foundation level, as well as in advanced fields of concentration, prepare the student for future study or professional practice in art education, graphic design, painting, printmaking, or sculpture.
 Studio classes are limited in enrollment to ensure a high degree of student-faculty contact in the courses.
 Students are given the opportunity, through elective courses, to continue in other studio areas—printmaking, glassblowing, photography, ceramics, multimedia design, and animation—as well as in liberal arts studies.